tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Adventurer Feat

-Add your Constitution modifier to the damage roll (x2 at 5th level; x3 at 8th).
+Add your Constitution modifier to the damage roll, twice at champion tier, and thrice at epic tier.

 #### Champion Feat